-In the close-proximity relative motion control problem, the choice of coordinate representation greatly influences the ease of relative motion planning and design, and can also affect the complexity of feedback control development [1].
+N THE close-proximity relative motion control problem, the choice of coordinate representation greatly influences the ease of relative motion planning and design; and it can affect the complexity of feedback control development [1].
 The traditional local relative Cartesian and spherical coordinate representations have proven to be quite popular [2], but there are other formulations that enable geometric approaches or provide great geometric insight into the influence of perturbations and control.
-Orbit element differences [3] and the related relative orbit element (ROE) formulations are important examples [4, 5], and some missions have already implemented ROE formulations for relative motion control [6].
+Orbit element differences [3] and the related relative orbit element (ROE) formulations are important examples [4,5], and some missions have already implemented ROE formulations for relative motion control [6].
 As opposed to a local coordinate formulation, depending on the choice of quantities, most or all orbit element differences or ROEs will be constants for uncontrolled Keplerian relative motion.
 In this sense, the unperturbed dynamics of relative motion are trivial in the orbit element differences, and the mapping from ROEs to other representations of the relative state can provide a local geometric interpretation [7].
 These formulations also generally linearize quite well [8], which is a very useful feature.

-Another relevant representation of relative motion is discussed in Reference 9, which focuses on the Linearized Relative Orbit Elements (LROEs) for the Clohessy-Wiltshire (CW) problem [10], and seeks a representation with a straightforward geometric interpretation.
-This is accomplished by representing the CW solution in terms of fundamental amplitude, phase, and offset quantities, which are themselves nonlinear functions of the initial relative state quantities in local Cartesian coordinates.
+Another relevant representation of relative motion was discussed in Ref.
+[9], which focused on the linearized relative orbit elements (LROEs) for the Clohessy-Wiltshire (CW) problem [10], and sought a representation with a straightforward geometric interpretation.
+This was accomplished by representing the CW solution in terms of the fundamental amplitude, phase, and offset quantities, which are themselves nonlinear functions of the initial relative state quantities in local Cartesian coordinates.
 These quantities are thus constant in the unperturbed problem in the absence of control.
 Given nonzero perturbations or control, these quantities vary in time, with their behavior given by equations obtained using a Lagrange-Bracket variational methodology [1].
 There has also been some work relating integration constants for the CW problem to the ROE formulation.
-For example, Reference 11 provides a mapping between the CW integration constants and the general ROEs.

-Because the LROEs discussed in Reference 9 are developed for CW dynamics, they are only appropriate for near-circular orbits, and would not be appropriate for eccentric orbits.
+For example, dynamics, they are only appropriate for near-circular orbits and would not be appropriate for eccentric orbits.
 Additionally, the orbit element difference and ROE sets suffer from their own shortcomings.
-For example, the local out-of-plane dynamic decoupling observed in the Keplerian satellite relative motion problem is commonly obscured by formulations using orbit elements [7].
-They are also not directly related to system observables [12].
-Additionally, the application of any of these integral representations in highly non-Keplerian settings (such as in the three-body problem) would be cumbersome, because while they can still be a valid state representation via variation-of-parameters, they are no longer nearly constant.
+For example, they are not directly related to system observables [12].
+Additionally, the application of any of these integral representations in highly non-Keplerian settings (such as in the three-body problem) would be cumbersome because, although they can still be a valid state representation via the variation of parameters, they are no longer nearly constant.